xa4ax2000/MazeSolver/README.md

 Optional:
   -Application to Triangular Mazes [ ]
   -Application to Hexagonal Mazes [ ]

+The mazes were generated using a third party program called Daedalus: www.astrolog.org/labyrnth/daedalus.htm The program has ben extracted and put inside the directory: ".../src/res/Daedalus" This program DOES NOT belong to me; however it has been used to generate the pixelized mazes that will be inserted to test cases and solve mazes.
+For more information regarding Daedalus and its usage, plase go to their site as I had posted above.

+If you have any questions or regards feel free to contact me via e-mail.

 This README.txt will be updated as the project continues...